-Ongoing bushland condition monitoring results (see CMP Section 4.2) will also be compared with dieback mapping as part of triennial dieback interpretation to determine any correlation between the two.
+Ongoing bushland condition monitoring results will also be compared with dieback mapping as part of triennial dieback interpretation to determine any correlation between the two.

 In addition, opportunistic observations throughout the conservation precincts can be made on a regular basis by the JAH Environment Manager and by other staff whilst undertaking works within or adjacent to Conservation Precincts.
 Suspected new infestations or suspected rapid spread of existing infestations will be entered into the JAH Safety Management System database as an Environment Incident and actioned accordingly.
+It is via this method that the P. elongata and P. palmivora in the Mustang Road drainage basin were identified in 2018.